RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 An aggregate function is a function that is applied to a group of data and returns a value.
 So, using an aggregate function after `.groupby()` will return one value for each *group* that `.groupby()` created.

 If you’re confused by any of these or want to see sample output for our object above, see the examples of many of these in [these examples](#using-our-aggregate-functions-to-work-with-all-groups) below.
 It's worth noting that most of these simple aggregation functions work for quantitative data - see [More Ways to Use Groupby](#more-ways-to-use-groupby) for more information on how to display qualitative data.
+Also see [Pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.agg.html) for agg, to use aggregation functions with different columns or to aggregate using one or more operations over the specified axis.

 * `.count()` – Counts non-null values in each group.
 * `.size()` – Returns the size (number of rows) of each group, including nulls.